tgordon2020/labloader/README.md

 ### File list
 * lab.py - main python script with flask and netmiko code
-* utils.py - script used to generate some dictionaries for device name and IP mapping, as well as file system directory info
+* utils.py - script used to generate some dictionaries for device name and IP mapping, as well as file system directory info.
+The device IP to name mapping is hard coded in this file.
+Edit the devices dictionary with the appropriate IP info for your setup.
 * fix-configs.py - python script used to add MGMT vrf and MGMT ip info in devices, fix interface numbers(prefix 0/), update VTY config, update http client source, and a few other updates
 ### Directory List
 * templates - html/jinja2 files uses to generate HTML for web interface